 Payment shall be made in equal installments at the beginning of each semester.
 For more information about the payment method, please contact the Secretariat of the program.

 The program runs as follows:

-(a) for the first semester classes run on a weekly basis, from Tuesday afternoon to Wednesday afternoon, and
+(a) for the first semester classes run on a weekly basis, from Monday noon to Wednesday afternoon, and

 (b) for the second and the third semesters classes run on a four 3-day blocks schedule.